mircealungu/student-projects/writing_guidelines/If_I_Have_to_See_It_It_Is_Not_Appendix.md

 Appendix is for material that I might want to see or I might not want to see.

-If I have to see it, then it's not appendix.
+If it is essential for understanding the text, If I have to see it, then it can not stay in the appendix.

 Look at the following example: